 If I were to insist on a sixth, it would be web based filtering.

 Right, and really, those are all great suggestions about how you can protect users from viruses, but it also takes away from the main idea behind his “wrong” assertion, and that is that he challenged (rather arrogantly) those of us in the industry to prove that user without admin rights can get a virus.

-I feel like he was given many opportunities to see the error of his ways (by those that commented on his post), and still he seems to insist that this is impossible.
-For no other reason that his fallacy is one of the many myths that plagues those of us in I.T., I feel like I want him to understand – even by setting up a computer or virtual machine to show this.
+I feel like he was given many opportunities to see the error of his ways (by those that commented on his post), and still, he seems to insist that this is impossible.
+For no other reason than his fallacy is one of the many myths that plague those of us in I.T., I feel like I want him to understand – even by setting up a computer or virtual machine to show this.
 1

 Why is it possible to be infected as a non-administrative user on Windows?
 Well, it boils down to two simple things: